Low mileage car insurance

 - If you’re driving less often or for shorter distances, you could benefit from cheaper car insurance

-Low mileage car insurance is specialist cover for drivers who spend less time on the road each year.
-Policies vary, but low mileage car cover is typically available for drivers who do fewer miles than the national average.
-Because less time driving typically means less chance of an accident, it can mean cheaper car insurance.
+Low-mileage car insurance is specialist cover for drivers who spend less time on the road each year.
+Policies vary, but low-mileage car cover is typically available for drivers who do fewer miles than the national average.
+Because less time driving typically means less chance of an accident, it could mean cheaper car insurance.

 Insurance providers have their own criteria for a low-mileage car insurance policy.
-Some even specialise in car insurance for low mileage drivers, so it’s important you compare quotes to get the right deal for you.
+Some even specialise in car insurance for low-mileage drivers, so it’s a good idea to compare quotes to get the right deal for you.

 - Working from home